eove/his-api/node-client/README.md

 - `connected`: we are connected to device in accessory mode
 - `disconnected`: we are disconnected from device
-- `message`: we have received a message (with a type and a payload maybe)
+- `messageReceived`: we have received a message (with a type and a payload maybe)
+- `messageSent`: we have sent a message (for debugging purpose)
 - `error`: on any error detected

 ## Subscribing to channels